BananaHolograma/HealthComponent/README.md

 - - -
-# Contribution guidelines
+# 🤝Contribution guidelines
 **Thank you for your interest in Godot Paradise!**
 To ensure a smooth and collaborative contribution process, please review our [contribution guidelines](https://github.com/GodotParadise/HealthComponent/blob/main/CONTRIBUTING.md) before getting started.
 These guidelines outline the standards and expectations we uphold in this project.

-**Code of Conduct:** We strictly adhere to the [Godot code of conduct](https://godotengine.org/code-of-conduct/) in this project.
+**📓Code of Conduct:** We strictly adhere to the [Godot code of conduct](https://godotengine.org/code-of-conduct/) in this project.
 As a contributor, it is important to respect and follow this code to maintain a positive and inclusive community.

 - - -

-# Contact us
+# 📇Contact us
 If you have built a project, demo, script or example with this plugin let us know and we can publish it here in the repository to help us to improve and to know that what we do is useful.